This may be our last campout at the BCSR because of a 30

 At the bottom of the hill is a large flat site, Cubland, which accommodates tents, with a parking lot nearby, and also bathrooms with flush toilets and running water.

 The road from the parking lot up to the kitchen is one-lane, with no loop at the end, and we have to keep it clear at all times for emergency vehicles.
 It is important for everyone to follow the directions for parking.
 We will have people to register campers and direct parking.
 Vehicles must back into parking spaces.

-choose to come for the day, rent an RV, or stay in a motel
+come for the day, rent an RV, or stay in a motel nearby.

 The camp has neighbors directly across Bear Creek, so any singing after 10:00 p.m.—the usual curfew for noise—near the creek will need to be quiet songs.
 It would be best if we can locate our singing circle or circles as far from the creek and the ranger’s house as possible if we plan to sing later than 10:00 p.m.

 We are publicizing this campout widely again this

 year to increase attendance so we can afford to keep coming to